mlcommons/mlcube_examples/getting-started/README.md

 Inside the mlcube folder we'll need to define the following files.

+### MLCube parameters file

+We can use the **mlcube/workspace/parameters.yaml** file to describe all the input parameters we'll use (this file is already provided, please take a look and study its content), the idea is to describe all the parameters in this file and then use this single file as an input for the task.
+Then we can read the content of the parameters file in Python to pass these to our logic.

 ### MLCube task definition file

 The file located in **mlcube/mlcube.yaml** contains the definition of all the tasks and their parameters.